 A general GHG performance standard for vehicles is another potential option as an alternative (or in addition to) a low-carbon or renewable fuel standard.
 This approach directly measures GHG emissions per mile from vehicles rather than measuring GHG emissions by a fuel efficiency or fuel carbon content proxy.
-A GHG emissions standard would allow fuel producers and vehicle manufacturers to develop the most cost-effective combinations of vehicle and fuel technology to reduce GHG emissions.
-GHG performance standards for vehicles have been proposed in California, along with a low-carbon fuel standard.
+A GHG emissions standard would allow fuel producers and vehicle manufacturers to develop the most cost-effective combinations of vehicles have been proposed in California, along with a low-carbon fuel standard.
 To be effective, a GHG performance standard must reflect the life-cycle emissions associated with the fuel, not just the emissions produced by the vehicle in operation.